jg-rp/python-jsonpath/docs/syntax.md

 ## Non-standard selectors and identifiers

 The selectors and identifiers described in this section are an extension to RFC 9535.
 They are enabled by default.
-See [#strict-mode] for details on how to use JSONPath following RFC 9535 strictly.
+See [#strict-mode] for details on how to use JSONPath without these extensions.

 ### Key selector